vvh413/s739/README.md

 Steganography tool

 Features:
- - image containers (any lossless RGB/RGBA)
+ - Image containers (8-bit RGB/RGBA PNG).
+JPEG and other image formats can be used as input file, but they will be re-encoded to 8-bit RGB/RGBA PNG on the output.
- - supports plain text, files and stdin
+ - Supports plain text, files and stdin
  - LSB algorithm

 ## Installation